aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/state-of-israel/yom-haatsmaut/the-peoples-blessing-by-hayyim-nahman-bialik-1894.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Strong be your hands,[foot]Cf. Zechariah 8:9-13[/foot] O our brethren, who cherish The soil of our homeland, wherever you be;
+Strengthen the hands[foot]Cf. Zechariah 8:9-13[/foot] of all our brothers, who cherish the dust of our homeland wherever they are.
-Never be downcast, but, lest your folk perish,
+Let not your spirits fall, happy ones rejoice,
-Toil on exultant your people to free.
+Come as one to support the people.
 </div></td></tr>